 The Corporate Emissions Reduction Transparency (CERT) report is a new voluntary initiative for eligible companies to present a snapshot of their climate-related commitments, progress and net emissions position.
 It presents this all in one place, using a standardised framework.

 The CERT report pilot was developed through a co-design process with industry and two rounds of public consultation.
 An evaluation of the pilot will be completed in 2022.
 We expect the design and guidelines will evolve in future years.
 Find out more about the consultation undertaken to date in the consultation hub.

-Participation is voluntary and open to all companies reporting more than 50 kilotonnes of emissions a year under the NGER scheme.
+Participation is voluntary and open to companies reporting over 50 kilotonnes of carbon dioxide equivalent (CO2-e) emissions a year under the

 Find out more by reading the guidelines below: